60 minutes on Sunday can save your week.

 - Write a menu plan for the week

-Use the KISS method of menu planning and this task should take about 5 minutes.
+Use a simple meal plan and this task should take about 5 minutes.
 Check your fridge and pantry for anything that needs using up and then write a shopping list.
 Don’t forget to plan lunches and snacks as well.

 - Do a quick shop